-I’m a HUGE fan and plan to write you a separate gushing email soon about how your blog and various columns got me through my pregnancy.
+I’m a HUGE fan and plan to write you a separate gushing email soon about how your blog and various advice columns got me through my pregnancy.
 But for now, I have a question, and I’m sorry, it’s really long!
 It may not be something you can answer, but I thought I’d give it a shot.

 Two weeks ago, I gave birth to a beautiful baby girl.
 I knew I wanted to breastfeed, and for the most part, it’s gone very well.
 The most important thing is happening — the baby is totally thriving.
 She’s a voracious eater and was up above her birth weight at her one-week doctor’s checkup, without me having to supplement at all; my supply has been right on target.
 I am also lucky that both my mother and my mother-in-law breastfed and believe it in strongly, and my husband is a fan as well, so I have a lot of support and encouragement.